fusiondirectory/fusiondirectory-user-manual/source/security/gpg.rst

 Digital signature
 -----------------

-Our official packages for Debian and Centos/RHEL are signed with the official gpg key of the project.
+Our official packages for Debian and Centos are signed with the official gpg key of the project.

 Official gpg key